 How is a bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Zeiler, Dr. Sokary, Dr. Segura, Dr. Sanei or Dr. Zhang will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Zeiler, Dr. Sokary, Dr. Segura or Dr. Sanei will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.